Best for Blogging

 - RSS feed

-It also stands above its competitors by offering intuitive settings options.
+It also stands above its competitors as our best blog website builder by offering intuitive settings options.
 For example, the choice of automatically using the first image in your post or not.
 Your blog display is edited in the Customizer, with even more options in the settings under the Writing section.

 With this variety of features, options and range of settings choices, you can be sure your blog is in the best environment to take off and flourish.
 It’s really no surprise that WordPress.com won the “Perfect for Blogging” title in our rankings.